benedfit/patternlab-dotnet/README.md

 ## Demo

+Work in progress on the .NET version can be seen at [patternlab-dotnet.apphb.com](http://patternlab-dotnet.apphb.com/).
+But be warned, it will be broken lots until I have an MVP up and running.

 You can play with a demo of the front-end of the PHP version of Pattern Lab at [demo.patternlab.io](http://demo.patternlab.io/).